 Our innovative holistic approach focuses on prevention and investigates also potential treatment options towards controlling and eliminating malaria.

 Back in 2015, we added a promising drug candidate to our pipeline.
 This is an investigational drug targeting the Plasmodium eukariotic Elongation Factor 2 (PeEF2): an enzyme involved in protein synthesis of the parasite.
-It has the potential to be a promising treatment and preventive option in the malaria field due to its activity against several stages of the parasite’s life cycle.
+It has the potential to be a treatment and preventive option in the malaria field due to its activity against several stages of the parasite’s life cycle.

 We are bringing a promising asset into the malaria drug development landscape.
 We have decided to apply innovative clinical development approaches with the aim to best fulfill malaria medical needs.
 I am confident that our efforts could significantly contribute to the reduction of the high health burden caused by malaria.